farmOS/farmOS-aggregator/docs/using-farmos-aggregator.md

 Features:
 - Aggregator admins can _request authorization_ of a farmOS server by generating a special link users can use to authorize their farmOS server. **_This link is unique to each individual farm profile.
-It should only be shared with the owner of that farmOS server_**
+It should only be shared with the owner of that farmOS server._**
-- An email be supplied to automatically send an email to the farmOS admin (if provided, this will default to the email saved in the farm profile)
+    - An email address can be supplied to automatically send an email to the farmOS admin.
+(This will default to the email saved in the farm profile, if applicable.)
     - The link can also be generated and copy/pasted to share with the user manually.

 #### Authorization Form

 ![Re-Authorize](../img/ui/re-authorize.png)

-This is the form that users are directed to with the generated authorization links.
+This is the form that users are directed to by the generated authorization links.

 - Authorization is a 3 step process:
-  1) User selects which of the configured OAuth Scopes they want to authorize
+  1) User selects which of the configured OAuth Scopes they want to authorize.
-  2) The user is redirected to their farmOS server to complete the OAuth Authorization Flow
+  2) The user is redirected to their farmOS server to complete the OAuth Authorization Flow.
   3) The user is redirected to the Aggregator showing that the authorization was successful.